RadiantBlockchain/radiant-node/doc/test-networks.md

 arguments, respectively.

-Other software clients may have additional test network definitions compiled into them but these are not currently supported by BCHN and could not be accessed without further modifications to the software.
-If you wish BCHN to access a test network not listed above, please raise a support request.
+Other software clients may have additional test network definitions compiled into them but these are not currently supported by RADN and could not be accessed without further modifications to the software.
+If you wish RADN to access a test network not listed above, please raise a support request.

 Below, we give a brief description and an overview table for these networks.